-Effective April 1, 2019 CMB permit holders will be allowed to sell beer not more than 6% alcohol by volume in addition to CMB.
+CMB permit holders are allowed to sell beer not more than 6% alcohol by volume in addition to CMB.
 These CMB permit holders will collect the applicable state and local sales tax on the sale of both CMB and beer.
 Retail liquor stores that sell beer will continue to collect the 8% liquor enforcement tax on those sales of beer.
-Other goods or services sold by a retail liquor store on their licensed premises (excluding the sale of lottery tickets) will be subject to state and local sales tax which includes the sale of cereal malt beverage.
+Other goods or services sold by a retail liquor store on their licensed premises (excluding the sale of lottery tickets) are subject to state and local sales tax which includes the sale of cereal malt beverage.
 For additional information see NOTICE 18-04.